Program in Translation and Intercultural Communication

 Program of Study

-All students enrolled in the certificate program are required to successfully complete the following program requirements.
-Each student's specific course of study must be approved by the program director:
+Each student's specific course of study must be approved by the program director.
+All students enrolled in the certificate program are required to successfully complete the following program requirements:

-1. The program's two core courses: TRA 200 Thinking Translation: Language Transfer and Cultural Communication and TRA 400 Senior Seminar in Translation and Intercultural Communication.
+1. The program's two core courses, TRA 200 Thinking Translation: Language Transfer and Cultural Communication, and TRA 400, a senior seminar whose specific theme may change depending on the faculty currently teaching it.

 2. Four courses at the 200 level or above from at least two of the following three categories: